charlesvill/ObsidianVault/Computer Science/C++/Foundations of C++.md

 ```
 - where p is a struct you can see constexpr being passed and they must be constexpr inorder to be calculated at compilation when called.
 	- things to note: it must not have side-effects aka modify values outside of it and obviously modify any of its arguments that are constexpr

+##### static vs dynamic
+- static is fixed compiled allocation during compile time.
+- dynamic is allocation of something that happens during runtime
 ##### static const initialization
 - if we want evaluation at runtime, meaning using const instead of constexpr, but you still dont want to rerun a function multiple times to get a value, you can use a function that itself is a reference and use the `static` keyword seen here:
 ```cpp